4 years full-time or part-time equivalent

 5. Students must complete at least 4 credit points at level 3

-Following successful completion of the first 3 undergraduate levels of the course, students with a Weighted Average Mark (WAM) above 60 progress to the postgraduate level of the course.
+Following successful completion of the first 3 undergraduate levels of the course, students with a Weighted Average Mark (WAM) above 60 and meet the entry requirements for the Master of Teaching (Secondary) will progress to the postgraduate level of the course.
 Students cannot progress to the postgraduate level of study without completing all 24 credit points at undergraduate level.
-A WAM of less than 60 results in an alternative exit from D303 with award A300 Bachelor of Arts.
+An alternative exit from D303 with an A300 Bachelor of Arts award is available to students with a WAM of less than 60.

 A Working with Children Check is required before commencing school experience in Trimester 3 of Year 3.